Time (TIME) Q3 2017 Results - Earnings Call Transcript

 Kyle Evans - Stephens, Inc.

 Hi.
 Thank you.
 Rich, it was early August, I think, you were talking about sequential improvements in print.
-You've detailed several areas of weakness in the quarter, but can you talk a little bit about the timing within the quarter when these headwinds started to pick up, if that's even possible (34:33)?
+You've detailed several areas of weakness in the quarter, but can you talk a little bit about the timing within the quarter when these headwinds started to pick up, if that's possible?

 Richard L. Battista - Time, Inc.